Kadibam/Business-Analytics/README.md

 The visualizations and findings presented in the Power BI and Tableau dashboards offer a clear understanding of the loan portfolio's performance and risk profiles.
 Moving forward, these insights will guide in optimizing loan offerings, improving financial health assessments, and enhancing customer satisfaction.

 Thank you for exploring the bank loan analysis project.
 We look forward to continuing to leverage data-driven approaches to drive business forward.

----

-## MIT License

-This project is distributed under the [MIT License](https://github.com/virajbhutada/Bank-Loan-Analysis-SQL-PowerBI-Excel-Tableau/blob/main/LICENSE) granting you the freedom to adapt and utilize the codebase as needed.

----